 The Fine Art Series

-- We recommend introducing the famous paintings with our Fine Art Display Cards.
-Use those larger format cards to explore the details of each painting and learn about the year it was made, the artist, and the painting's style.
+- We recommend introducing fine art with our Fine Art Display Cards.
+Use those larger format cards to explore the details of each piece of art and learn about the year it was made, the artist, and the art's style.

 - Then, move on to these Fine Art Matching cards.
-These allow children to work with the paintings they love in a new way.
+These allow children to work with the artwork they love in a new way.

-- When the children begin to write, inspire them to write about their favorite paintings using the movable alphabet, chalkboards, or pencil/paper (whatever is appropriate for that child).
+- When the children begin to write, inspire them to write about their favorite artwork using the movable alphabet, chalkboards, or pencil/paper (whatever is appropriate for that child).

 - Once the children are reading non-phonetic words, introduce the 3-Part Fine Art Cards.
 Then, move on with the 3-Part Artist Cards where they match the names of the artists with their image.